saulpw/visidata/visidata/guides/CommandsSheet.md

-# The Command Sheet: How to find the command you want run
+# How to find commands

-The Command Sheet lists all of the available commands, their keyboard bindings, function names and other information.

-## Use the fuzzy finder to search by name
+## Command Palette

 - {help.commands.exec_longname}

+Start typing a command longname or keyword in its helpstring.

+- [:code]Enter[/] to execute top command.
-Press [:keys]Tab[/] to provide a numeric jumplist.
-Typing the number next to a command will execute the command.
+- [:code]Tab[/] to highlight top command and provide a numeric jumplist.

+When a command is highlighted:

+- [:code]Tab[/]/[:code]Shift+Tab[/] to cycle highlighted command.
+- [:code]Enter[/] to execute highlighted command.
+- [:code]0-9[/] to execute numbered command.

-## Open the Command Sheet for all commands
+## Command Sheet

+The Command Sheet lists all of the available commands, their keyboard bindings, function names, and other information.

 - {help.commands.help_commands_all}

-## Open the Command Sheet for the current sheet

 - {help.commands.help_commands}

-## Search for commands

-Just like any other sheet, use search and select on the Comand Sheet.
-The `description` and `longname` columns are helpful.

-- {help.commands.search_col}
-- {help.commands.search_cols}

-- {help.commands.search_next}
-- {help.commands.searchr_next}

-To create a new sheet with only related commands, select rows that match some part of the command, for example, `save`:

-- {help.commands.select_cols_regex} to find and highlight commands containing a pattern
-- open these rows as a new sheet with [:keys]"[/]

-## Look up keybindings

-Using the `keystrokes` and/or the `all_bindings` column, search for a key binding.
-For example, search for 'Ctrl' to find all keybindings that use the 'Ctrl' key.
+'description' and 'longname' column: useful to find rows that share a longname suffix or prefix.
+E.g, `save` or `selected`.

+'keystrokes' and 'all_bindings' column: useful to search for keybindings.
+E.g, `Ctrl` or `F`.